-I know, I know, cast iron skillets are old-fashioned, they aren’t available in pretty colors, you can’t coordinate with your kitchen decor, they are heavy, expensive, clunky and hard to store in a small space.
+I know, I know, cast iron skillets are old-fashioned, they aren’t available in pretty colors, you can’t coordinate with them with your kitchen decor.
+Cast iron skillets are heavy.
+They are expensive, clunky and hard to store in a small space.

-Cast iron skillets will last you decades.
+- Cast iron skillets will last you decades.
 Seriously, decades.
 What other pieces of equipment or cooking utensils do you have that will not remain useful in the next ten years – but if cared for will actually be better.
 Go check it out…I’ll wait.

-Cast iron skillets, if correctly cleaned and seasoned, do not require non-stick oil or chemically coated sealing to cook without sticking.
+- Cast iron skillets, if correctly cleaned and seasoned, do not require non-stick oil or chemically coated sealing to cook without sticking.

-Cast iron skillets cook with an intense, but even heat, perfect for creating crisp on the outside, juicy on the inside meats.
+- Cast iron skillets cook with an intense, but even heat, perfect for creating crisp on the outside, juicy on the inside meats.

-Cast iron skillets move effortlessly from the stove top to oven.
+- Cast iron skillets move effortlessly from the stove top to oven.

-Cast iron skillets require less oil for cooking
+- Cast iron skillets require less oil for cooking

+While not exactly cheap, buying a good piece of cast iron doesn’t have to break your budget.
 You can buy a set of three in most discount stores for around $80, on Amazon for under $50, and, if you spend a little time looking, for considerably less at places like flea markets, Goodwill and yard sales.

 A little extra stress and anxiety relief might be as simple as a tasty dish of sauteed mushrooms and spinach…prepared in a cast iron skillet of course!